-Remember to clean your slide well with cleanser, rinse and dry it thoroughly, use a marker to make a small circle on the bottom of the slide.
-Label each slide.
+Clean your slide well with cleanser, rinse and dry it thoroughly, use a marker to make a small circle on the bottom of the slide.
+Label each slide on top according to the bacterial culture used.

 Flame sterilize the end of the transfer loop.
 Then place 1 or 2 loopfuls of water in the center of the circle, using the sterile loop.
 Flame sterilize the end of the transfer loop again.
 From the bacterial culture on the solid media in your Petri plate, gently scrape a very small amount of the colony off the surface of the agar.
 Just touching the colony is often enough.
 DO NOT dig into or gouge the agar!